Facts You Should Know About Angina

 - If you are having pain or pressure in the middle of your chest, left neck, left shoulder, or left arm, go immediately to the nearest hospital emergency department.
 Do not drive yourself.
 Call 911 for emergency transport.

 - Angina or angina pectoris, is the medical term used to describe the temporary chest discomfort that occurs when the heart is not getting enough blood.
 When the heart does not get enough blood, it can no longer function at its full capacity.

 - When a person with angina eats, physically exerts themselves, or experiences strong emotions or extreme temperatures, it increases the demand on the heart, causing angina.

-- When physical exertion, strong emotions, extreme temperatures, or eating increase the demand on the heart, a person with angina feels temporary pain, pressure, fullness, or squeezing in the center of the chest or in the neck, shoulder, jaw, upper arm, or upper back.
-This is angina, especially if the discomfort is relieved by removing the stressor and/or taking sublingual (under the tongue) nitroglycerin.
+- Signs and symptoms of angina are temporary pain, pressure, fullness, or squeezing in the center of the chest or in the neck, shoulder, jaw, upper arm, or upper back.

 - The discomfort of angina is temporary, meaning a few seconds or minutes, not lasting hours or all day.